Natural help for hay fever

 Acupuncture is a popular method.
 How does acupuncture work for hay fever and what can patients expect from this treatment?

 In Traditional Chinese Medicine (TCM), the defence system, also known as Wei Qui, is assigned to the "lung" functional circuit.
 Disorders of the defence system are therefore disorders in the pulmonary circulation and are often caused by external factors such as wind.
 With the help of fine needles placed at specific points, the balance can be restored and the energy flow positively influenced.
 During the pollen season, the therapy is mainly symptom-orientated and brings relief: the nose runs less and the itching in the eyes decreases.
 In addition, acupuncture treatment can be given as a preventative measure in the winter months, before the start of the actual pollen season.
-This can significantly reduce the symptoms in the acute stage or even make them disappear completely.
+This reduces or even completely eliminates the symptoms in the acute stage.

 Which herbal remedies are particularly effective against hay fever and is there scientific evidence for their effectiveness?
 Are there certain herbs or dietary supplements that are particularly effective?